RobertLucey/via/README.md

   --min-edge-usage MIN_EDGE_USAGE
-                        The minimum number of times an edge has to be used for it to be included in the final data (1 per journey) --place PLACE         What place to limit the data to (so you don't try to visualize too big an area).
+                        The minimum number of times an edge has to be used for it to be included in the final data (1 per journey) --transport-type TRANSPORT_TYPE
+                        bike/car/scoorter or whatever else is on the app --place PLACE         What place to limit the data to (so you don't try to visualize too big an area).
 Must be an osmnx recognised place / format for example "Dublin,